 - Making and testing electrochemical cells

-You need to buy the course textbook, ‘A level Chemistry for OCR A’ by Ritchie and Gent for study at home.
-For details please see college booklist.
+You need to buy the course textbook, ‘A Level Chemistry for OCR A’ by Ritchie and Gent for study at home.
+For details please see college booklist which is available when you start college.
 The college provides lab coats, safety spectacles, goggles, books for class use, but you need to provide your own stationery and scientific calculator.
 The college has a Student Support Fund for students needing help in meeting these costs.

 Where Could It Take Me?

 Advanced level Chemistry is essential for further study of Chemistry, Biochemistry, Chemical Engineering, Medicine, Dentistry, Veterinary Science, Pharmacy, Pharmacology, and recommended for Biology, Forensic Science, Geology, Geography, Oceanography, and Environmental Science.

 5 GCSEs at grade 4 or above, including English and one of the following combinations:

 - If you are studying separate sciences you are required to achieve GCSE grades 7, 6 and 6 (any order) in Chemistry, Mathematics and one other Science